AliBaiee/Rectangle/README.md

-This progam using to redu internet traffic by using "SOM" algoritim,
+This progam using to redu internet traffic by using "SOM" algoritim, using Data-set that contain huge data.